stokuj/activity_tracker/README.md

 A web application for tracking physical activity, sharing posts, and generating activity statistics.
 Django, PostgreSQL for storing user data and Bootstrap for simple frontend.
 Plotly used for interactive graphs of user data inside app.
+Tested using GH Actions and Selenium

 ## Project Files